pchiorean/Indentz/README.md

 #### **LabelPageRatios**

-Adds on the slug of each page a label with the page size ratio, _visible area_ ratio (if defined), and page margins ratio.
+Adds a label on each page's slug showing the page size ratio, _visible area_ ratio (when defined), and margin ratio.

 #### **ShowFonts**